Hugh Dixon: Career

-In round 10 of the 2025 VFL season, Dixon kicked 13 goals against the Northern Bullants and was awarded the Alexander Aurrichio Medal as the best on ground player.
+In round 10 of the 2025 VFL season, Dixon kicked 13 goals against the Northern Bullants and was awarded the Alex Aurrichio Medal as the best on ground player.
 It was the most goals from a player in the VFL since 's Jack Aziz kicked 15 goals against in round 15 of the 1997 season.

 Statistics

-AFL Statistics
+AFL statistics

 Updated to the end of the 2022 season.